 - There is no place to put waste — in 2009 Secretary of Energy Chu shut down Yucca mountain and there is no replacement in sight.

 Nor will the USA government pay for the nuclear reactors given that public opinion is against that — 72% said no (in E&E news), they weren’t willing for the government to pay for nuclear power reactors through billions of dollars in new federal loan guarantees for new reactors.

-There may not be enough uranium to power more than existing plants
+There may not even be enough uranium to power existing plants

 A crisis will harden public opinion against building new Nuclear Power Plants